 If you have any access needs please let us know when you apply.
 When you cannot attend an appointment please cancel and give us at least 24 hours’ notice.
 We can then offer an appointment to another student who needs it.
 If you miss an appointment you need to contact the service within 48 hours.
 If you don’t we will assume that you no longer require counselling.
 However you can request counselling again in the future.
 Once your counselling has ended we will ask you to complete an evaluation survey.
 Your feedback is important to us.

-We usually offer up to 6 appointments and 1/2 episodes of counselling during your time at university.
-Anything more than this is at the professional discretion of the counselling team/team leader.
+We usually offer from one to six appointments and 1/2 episodes of counselling during your time at university.
+Anything more than this is at the professional discretion of the wellbeing team/team leader.
 Appointments are offered at the same time each week if possible.
-This can be discussed with your Counsellor.
-The Counselling and Wellbeing team are committed to working in partnership with students.
+This can be discussed with your counsellor.
+The Wellbeing team are committed to working in partnership with students.
 By applying to the service you are signing up to abide by the professional judgement of the counsellors.
 This may sometimes mean that it is not deemed appropriate to provide you with a service.
-Or you might be offered fewer than 6 appointments.
 If another service is more appropriate to your needs you will be signposted to alternative provision.

 Common questions about counselling